borisf/borisf.github.io/index.md

 I received my masters in Software Engineering and MBA in Marketing from [Reichman University](https://www.runi.ac.il/en/) in Israel.

-Since 2010 I have been working with Android starting from Samsung to Varonis and now at Google.
+Since 2010 I have been working with Android starting from Samsung and Varonis then moving to Google.

 You can reach me at <boris@farber.io>.